-(iii) Is a nurse being reimbursed by Medicaid; and
+(iii) Is a nurse being reimbursed by Medicaid;

-(D) Does not include a person left alone momentarily with a child in care while the caregiver leaves the room.
+(D) Does not include a person left alone momentarily with a child in care while the caregiver leaves the room; and

+(E) Does not include an adoptive parent.

-(9) Certified fire inspector--Persons certified by the Texas Commission on Fire Protection to conduct fire inspections.
+(10) Certified fire inspector--Persons certified by the Texas Commission on Fire Protection to conduct fire inspections.